ScriptKitKat/ShadowGuess/README.md

 # ShadowGuess
-A game that allows people to shadow puppet a story that other people have to guess the name to
+A game that allows people to shadow puppet a story that other people have to guess the name to.